project-a/velojiraptor/README.md

 # Velojiraptor

 Velojiraptor pulls and generates metrics from Jira.
 It can display filtered history and generate Time In Status and Lead Time reports.

+> There are similar solutions out there.
+Why implement a custom one?

+Mainly, because of the time in status report.
+This report is available via Jira plugins.
+The plugins provide poor interfacing with other apps.
+Automation of this report wasn't possible with the existing plugins on the market.

+We did it for fun too. 🤓

 ![](assets/philosoraptor.png)